Everyone loves a good party, but the biggest is King’s Day in Amsterdam! So, what’s happening in the Dutch capital on April 27? 🧡

 READ MORE | 8 things you should know about King’s Day in the Netherlands

-The NS runs on a special King’s Day timetable with some extra trains.
-Amsterdam Science Park is closed all day because of festivals and parties in the area.
+The NS runs on a special King’s Day timetable with extra trains: both Amsterdam Science Park and Amsterdam RAI stations are closed all day.
+Metro stations Nieuwmarkt and RAI are also closed on King’s Day.

-Buses, metros, and trams will also be running throughout King’s Day in Amsterdam, some on different routes and timetables, which you can check on GVB.
+Buses, metros, and trams will also be running throughout King’s Day in Amsterdam, some on different routes and timetables, which you can check on the GVB website.

-Trams won’t run at night, but there will be night buses, and the ferry running between Amsterdam Central Station and NDSM will sail as usual.
+Trams won’t run at night, but there will be night buses, and the ferry between Amsterdam Central Station and NDSM will follow a Sunday timetable.
+F3 (Central Station to Buiksloterweg) will run more frequently, operating all night.

 Flea markets on King’s Day in Amsterdam

 The municipality will allow flea markets across the city.
-Anyone can settle down anywhere in the city and sell all their unwanted goods from 6 AM to 8 PM, except in Dam Square.
+Anyone can settle down anywhere in the city and sell unwanted goods from 6 AM to 8 PM, except in Dam Square and some other restricted areas.

-You can sell anything except for live animals and alcohol, and you’re only allowed to sell food if you have a permit.
+You can sell anything except for live animals and alcohol, and you can only sell food if you have a permit.

 There are dozens of markets to check out across the city’s many parks and squares.
-There are even special markets where only children are allowed to sell their old things.
+There are even special markets where only children can sell their old things.
+This list can also be found on the Gemeente Amsterdam’s King’s Day page.

 How are you planning on spending King’s Day this year?
 Tell us in the comments!